kaziim/AnimalFinder/README.md

 # Animal Finder

 Animal Finder is an android app that aims to teach kids about animals.
-This app was written for CENG427 Programming of Mobile Devices
+This app was written for CENG427 Programming of Mobile Devices, it required Android API 30 to run.

 ## Usage